 What is skin flooding?

 “This method is meant to ‘flood’ the skin with intense moisture by layering moisturizing products onto damp skin from thinnest to thickest to ensure proper penetration,” explains Marisa Garshick, M.D., a dermatologist in N.Y.C.
-“Although the concept of layering a variety of moisturizer techniques is trending on social media, it is not new — we’ve always known that hydrated skin is healthy skin.”
+“Although the concept of layering a variety of moisturizer techniques is trending on social media, it is not new — we’ve always known that hydrated skin is healthy skin,” says Sunday Riley, CEO, founder and product formulator.

 “The difference is like starting with a damp sponge rather than a dry sponge.” – Dr. Ava Shamban

 According to Ava Shamban, M.D., a dermatologist and the founder of Ava MD, who is also pro skin flooding, this skin-quenching concept has always been a go-to for dermatologists.
 “Skin flooding is using moist skin to pull product with the smallest molecules into the deeper layers of skin first and then adding other humectants, glycerins, and ceramides plus moisturizing, hydrating, and plumping ingredients on top,” Shamban explains.
 “The difference is like starting with a damp sponge rather than a dry sponge, which will take in the water and expand faster and more efficiently.”
 This means that you have to be mindful of the order in which you reach for your products, paying special attention to consistency as well as being sure each layer fully penetrates.
-“I call it simply layering because you apply key hydrating and moisturizing products one on top of another in order to cause the cascade of hydration ‘flooding process,’” explains Nigma Talib, a naturopathic and cosmetic doctor based in Los Angeles.
+“I call it simply layering because you apply key hydrating and moisturizing products one on top of another in order to cause the cascade of hydration ‘flooding process’,” explains Sunday.

 What are the benefits of skin flooding?